numalariamodeling/urban-malaria-dhs-publication-2021/README.md

 1. [00_data_extraction](https://github.com/numalariamodeling/urban-malaria-dhs-publication-2021/tree/main/00_data_extraction).
 Scripts in this folder support extraction of study data and computation of data summaries for survey clusters.
 Scripts in [00_era5_temperature_precipitation_download_raster_generation](https://github.com/numalariamodeling/urban-malaria-dhs-publication-2021/tree/main/00_data_extraction/00_era5_temperature_precipitation_download_raster_generation) folder are used to download and transform era5 netcdf temperature and rainfall data into a usable format.
 The [01_data_extractor](https://github.com/numalariamodeling/urban-malaria-dhs-publication-2021/blob/main/00_data_extraction/01_data_extractor.R) script extracts malaria test positivity data and data for covariates and stores it several CSV files.
 All custom functions used are also provided within this folder.

-2. [01_file_cleaner.R](https://github.com/numalariamodeling/urban-malaria-dhs-publication-2021/blob/main/01_file_cleaner.R) This script cleans and merges the variaous extracted scripts into two CSVs.
+2. [01_file_cleaner.R](https://github.com/numalariamodeling/urban-malaria-dhs-publication-2021/blob/main/01_file_cleaner.R) This script cleans and merges the various extracted scripts into two CSVs.

 <!-- Descriptive analysis -->
 ### Descriptive analysis